The three markers with the faint outline of a deep sea vessel above West Mouse.

 Carmel Head is a beautiful area of rocky coastline and is accessed by the Anglesey Coastal Path and from other footpaths in the area.
 As there is little shelter and no habitation on this coastline the weather forecast should be checked before starting out Stout footwear and appropriate clothing are also recommended.

 from the Ordnance Survey Get-a-map service.
-Image reproduced with kind
+Image

 permission of Ordnance Survey and Ordnance Survey of Northern Ireland.